NCEA/ncea-website/content/curriculum.md

 The SRE curriculum for **Hornsby Girls High School** is [available here](#).

-At Hornsby Girls High School, SRE occurs on Wednesdays and Thursdays during timetabled lessons.
+SRE occurs on Wednesdays and Thursdays during timetabled lessons.
 There are three lessons per term for Years 7-9 and two lessons per year for Year 10.

 #### Normanhurst Boys High School

 The SRE curriculum for **Normanhurst Boys High School** is [available here](#).

-At Normanhurst Boys High School, SRE occurs on Mondays, Tuesdays, and Fridays during timetabled lessons.
+SRE occurs on Mondays, Tuesdays, and Fridays during timetabled lessons.
 There are fortnightly lessons per term for Years 7-10.
 Students receive their SRE timetable at the beginning of each term.